 Applications are welcomed from individuals who regularly participate in cricket and who show a desire and willingness to develop their sporting and coaching performance.

-Entry to the Level 3 Sport qualification requires candidates to have a minimum of five GCSEs at A*- C grades (including English and Maths).
+Entry to the Level 3 Sport qualification requires candidates to have a minimum of five GCSEs at level 9-4 (A*- C) grades including English and Maths.

-It is also possible to study at Level 2 and re-sit your GCSE in Maths or English while at the Academy.
+It is also possible to study at Level 2 and re-sit one GCSE in Maths or English while at the Academy.

-The course will follow the content for the Sport Coaching and Development study programme.
+The course will follow the content for the Sport Coaching study programme.
 Poor performance on the academic part of the course will result in you being removed from the Academy.

 The Academy cricket training will be held over three days per week.
 You will be expected to attend every training session as well as every academic lesson.
 Access to GCSE resits will be prioritised over your access to training.

 Assessment on the study programme will be continuous over the year.
 Assessment methods will vary depending on the subjects delivered.
-See the Sports Coaching and Development pages for further details.
+See the Level 3 Sports Coaching and Level 2 Developing Careers in Sport pages for further details.

 There may be additional events during the year to which you are expected to contribute.
 Financial assistance is available depending on your individual circumstances.

 You will be expected to have your own pads, helmet and bat.
-An Academy kit may need to be purchased in agreement with AFCA providers.
+An Academy kit will need to be purchased in agreement with AFCA providers: this is around £50.

 For applicants from outside the region or who travel over distance, the College has residential accommodation if required.

-For learners studying on Level 2 programmes, progression to Level 3 is dependent on your successful achievement of any GCSE resits taken, attendance and course achievements.
+For students on Level 2 programmes, progression to Level 3 is dependent on your successful achievement of any GCSE resits taken, attendance and course achievements.